Early Childhood Education Fast Track (ECE)

 - Academic Year:

-Note: The Fast Track version of the Early Childhood Education diploma program is designed to be completed in two academic semesters of full-time study.
+Note: The Fast Track version of the Early Childhood Education diploma program is designed to be completed in two plus academic semesters (9 consecutive months) of full-time study.

 Program InformationLength: Two-year Ontario College Diploma program